directus/guides/get-started-building-an-iles-website-with-directus/index.md

 npm run dev
 ```

-6. Your Directus Iles example is now running at <http://localhost:3000>.
+6. Your Directus Îles example is now running at <http://localhost:3000>.

 Now that you have the frontend and backend linked up, let's touch on what's happening in this project and where to find more sophisticated options.

 ## Iles

- [Iles](https://iles.pages.dev/guide/introduction) is a static-site generator (SSG) that provides great support for partial hydration.
+ [Îles](https://iles.pages.dev/guide/introduction) is a static-site generator (SSG) that provides great support for partial hydration.
 Use Vue and MDX to build your website, while enjoying the smooth development experience provided by Vite.js.

 Also, please note the Directus JavaScript SDK is pulled in under `examples > iles > src > logic > directus.ts` _(find it [here](https://github.com/directus/examples/blob/main/iles/src/logic/directus.ts))_.
 If you'd like to learn more, checkout the [SDK documentation](https://docs.directus.io/reference/sdk/).